How Former Ambassador Marie Yovanovitch Became a Target in Ukraine

 The ambassador, Marie Yovanovitch, was the target of extensive criticism in conservative media this past spring — criticism that President Trump himself took on board.
 Yovanovitch was recalled in May before the end of her expected term.
 And Trump spoke of her during his now-famous phone call with Ukraine's president on July 25 — the call that spurred the whistleblower complaint that led the House to open an impeachment inquiry.
 "The woman, was bad news," Trump said, adding that she dealt with Ukranians who were also "bad news."

 Yovanovitch is now in Washington.
-She has been asked to testify Friday as part of the impeachment inquiry, which centers on President Trump's effort to have a political rival investigated in Ukraine.
+She has been asked to testify Friday as part of the impeachment inquiry, which centers on Trump's effort to have a political rival investigated in Ukraine.
 She has avoided talking to the media, but NPR has reconstructed her story through documents and sources in both the U.S. and Ukraine.

 What emerges is the story of a longtime government employee who made enemies in Ukraine while representing U.S. interests.
-Her Ukrainian enemies undermined her by spreading unsubstantiated claims to the U.S. — in particular, that she was disloyal to President Trump.
+Her Ukrainian enemies undermined her by spreading unsubstantiated claims to the U.S. — in particular, that she was disloyal to Trump.

-Who Is Yovanovitch?
+Who is Yovanovitch?

 President Obama nominated the career diplomat in 2016 to serve as ambassador in Ukraine.
 Though it was a deeply partisan time, she was easily confirmed by the Republican-controlled Senate.